RRDC-SL/Collar-Cuffs/docs/user_manual.md

 * Only you (the wearer) can access this menu.
 * You can only select inmate numbers you have registered with the sim database.
 * The inmate number you select can be queried by scripts in-world.

+## CharName ##
+Allows you to set the name of the character associated with your inmate number.
+* Only you (the wearer) can access this menu.
+* Name field is limited to 30 characters in length.
+* The character name you specify can be queried by scripts in-world.

 ## Textures ##
 Allows you to select one of six different metal textures for your collar and cuffs.